sharetripnet/FlightSDK/README.md

 STSDK.shared.delegate = self
 ```

-and Implement the methods as follows
+And to get the token validation callbacks, implement the methods as follows
 ```
 extension AppDelegate: STSDKDelegate {
     func didSuccessTokenValidation() {